 The HTF is the financial mechanism for building, maintaining and repairing federal roads and bridges.
 Since the 1950s, drivers of motor vehicles and trucks have paid federal and state taxes on each gallon of gasoline to support the HTF.
 Although this “user-pay” system worked more than half a century ago, the gas taxes have failed to keep up with highway maintenance costs, changing fuel prices and more fuel-efficient vehicles.
 In fact, the Congressional Budget Office estimates the HTF will be depleted by 2021.

 The current gas tax of 18.4 cents per gallon of gasoline and 24.4 cents for diesel fuel was last increased in 1993 and proves less effective each year.
 In fact, the U.S. Treasury Department reported that total collections of federal gas taxes for the HTF flattened in the first ten months of fiscal year 2017, even though traffic volume on U.S. roads continue climbing toward record levels.

 The lack of adequate revenue raised for the HTF is partly a result of trucks weighing 80,000 pounds.
-These heavier trucks are estimated to only be paying for 80% of the damage they inflict on infrastructure.
+Today these large trucks don’t come close to paying for the damage they do to our public highways.
 The HTF’s continued shortfalls have forced policymakers to use $143 billion of general taxpayer funds to repair roads and bridges since 2008.